 Why can the amounts of interest and principal I pay change over the course of my loan?

-Based on a $250,000 loan at 5.70% p.a. over 25 years.
+Look at the two graphs below, based on a $250,000 loan at 5.70% p.a. over 25 years.

-You may then ask if you’re paying less interest and the principal is getting smaller, why are your repayments not getting smaller?
+But if you’re paying less interest and the principal is getting smaller, why are your repayments not getting smaller?

 This is because your lender has worked out exactly how much you’ll need to spend on each repayment to pay off your loan in the term you’ve agreed to.
 The result of these calculations is called an amortisation schedule.
 The schedule shows how much of your payments go towards interest and how much goes towards principal payments and this will show that the amount that goes towards paying off the principal gets bigger as the years go on and does so at a faster rate.

 A lender is a business, and like any other business it wants to make a profit.
 The interest you pay is part of their profit.